the-au-forml-lab/au_ccs_dissertation_template/readme.md

 This template was designed for Ms and PhD students from the [School of Cyber and Computer Sciences](https://www.augusta.edu/ccs/) at [Augusta University](https://www.augusta.edu/) as an alternative to the standard, ["ETD"](https://guides.augusta.edu/ld.php?content_id=64866487) template offered by the Graduate School.
 Students more comfortable with the `docx` format or not willing to learn to use [LaTeX](https://www.latex-project.org/) and / or [markdown](https://commonmark.org/) should use this standard template instead.

+> [!CAUTION]
+> The student and their advisor are strongly encouraged to make sure that the manuscript comply with the [Forms, Policies, and Procedures](https://www.augusta.edu/gradschool/student-resources.php) of [Augusta University](https://www.augusta.edu/)'s [Graduate School](https://www.augusta.edu/gradschool/) themselves.
+> This template was developed with

 This template is offered in two versions:

 - The [`tex` version](tex_version) is a standard `tex` document that can be compiled using [latexmk](https://mg.readthedocs.io/latexmk.html) or any standard LaTeX distribution,